 Today I’ll be interviewing successful Australian composer and sound designer Joshua Crispin.

 Under his brand name and alias Generdyn, Joshua creates music and sound design for various trailer music houses and had his work placed in a wealth of huge motion picture and game advertising campaigns.
-Among those are Hollywood franchises like Doctor Strange, Star Wars or Captain America as well as game titles like Titanfall, SOMA and Battlefield 4.
+Among those are Hollywood franchises like Doctor Strange, Star Wars, or Captain America as well as game titles like Titanfall, SOMA, and Battlefield 4.

 Free Christmas Present!

-Since Christmas is just around the around the corner, Joshua and Audio Imperia were kind enough to make us all an early holiday present by creating an Epicomposer-exclusive package of trailer sound effects and giving it away for free!
+Since Christmas is just around the corner, Joshua and Audio Imperia were kind enough to make us all an early holiday present by creating an Epicomposer-exclusive package of trailer sound effects and giving it away for free!
 You can get your copy subsequent to this interview.

 Interview With Joshua Crispin aka Generdyn